Spring in the Winter

 It wasn’t until the campfire got going that I was able to smoke my hands into oblivion.
 When I crawled into my tent that night, the only foul odor was that of my shoes tucked into the vestibule.
 At least that was from my own juices.

-The second-biggest failure of this trip was the forgotten plan of stopping at a park somewhere along the Lochside Trail to see whether Nate and I remembered how to do “The Worm.”
+The second-biggest failure of this trip was the forgotten plan of stopping at a park somewhere along the Lochside Trail to see whether Burger and I remembered how to do “The Worm.”
 Stay posted!

 Continue reading “I’d rather my hand smell like Mountain Dew.”